Sexual Violence Policy

 • Be believed

-• Decide whether to report to local police
+• Decide whether or not to report to local police

 In keeping with the Statement of Survivor's Rights, the school offers the following options for disclosure/reporting:

-• Community organizations who offer anonymous third party reporting include Klinic Community Health Centre, Ka Ni Kanichihk Heart Medicine Lodge, and Sage House (Mount Carmel Clinic)
+• Reporting organizations include Klinic Community Health Centre, Ka Ni Kanichihk, and Sage House.

 Confidentiality

-• When a person involved is a minor (under 18 years old) or is a vulnerable person; and
+• When a person involved is a minor (under 18 years old) or is a vulnerable person

 Disciplinary Measures